cjlee112/pygr/doc/rest/tutorials/annotation.rst

   items of ``genome`` that translates to ``g.exons=nlmsa[g]``.

-* In the above example, we assumed that ``genome`` was obtained from pygr.Data (and thus a pygr.Data resource ID).
+* In the above example, we assumed that ``genome`` was obtained from worldbase (and thus a worldbase resource ID).
 If not, we would first have to add it, just as we did for ``annoDB``.

 * Note that we only bound an attribute (``exons``, to the